Banking-Analytics-Lab/GAT-LSTM-ATT/README.md

 Repository Structure:

 - Data Processing: Scripts for data preparation and cleaning.
-- Models: Code implementations of various DYMGNN models.
+- Models: Code implementations of various models.
 - Network Construction: Scripts for building the network structures.
 - Data: Details about the dataset and a link to download it.